StarRocks/starrocks/docs/data_source/catalog/hudi_catalog.md

 | enable_hms_parallel_process_evens | Specifies whether StarRocks processes events in parallel as it reads the events.
 Valid values: `true` and `false`.
 Default value: `true`.
 The value `true` enables parallelism, and the value `false` disables parallelism. |
 | hms_process_events_parallel_num   | The maximum number of events that StarRocks can process in parallel.
 Default value: `4`. |

-## Appendix: Understand automatic asynchronous update
+## Appendix: Understand metadata automatic asynchronous update

 Automatic asynchronous update is the default policy that StarRocks uses to update the metadata in Hudi catalogs.